John II of Nassau-Saarbrücken

 John II of Nassau-Saarbrücken (4 April 1423, in Saarbrücken – 15 July 1472, in Vaihingen an der Enz) the ruling Count of Nassau-Saarbrücken from 1429 to 1472.

 Biography

 John II was born into the branch of the House of Nassau, as the son of Philipp I, Count of Nassau-Weilburg and his wife, Elisabeth of Lorraine-Vaudémont, member of the Vaudémont branch of the House of Lorraine, who acted as regent of Nassau-Saarbrücken during the monority of her son.

 Marriages and issue

-He married Countess Johanna of Hainsberg-Loon (1443–1469), a daughter of John IV, Count of Loon and his wife, Johanna of Diest.
+He married Countess Johanna of Hainsberg-Loon (1443–1469), a daughter of John IV, Count of Loon and his wife, Johanna van Diest.